Skip to Content

 Continue around the outside edge until the circle is complete.

-Once you have completed the first row, you’ll want to repeat the same process on the second row.
+Once you have completed the first row, you should repeat the same process on the second row.

 DIY Christmas Wreath made with fresh magnolia leaves for Farmhouse Style Christmas Decor.